mikeraynham/wildaboutpilates/index.md

 If you do have problems such as back pain, this method is a safe and effective way to help improve strength, posture, balance and flexibility.
 It also promotes well being and is an enjoyable way to exercise.

-Most of us have something we can improve, whether it be to improve fitness, strength or balance.
+Most of us have something we can improve, whether it be to improve flexibility, strength, or balance.
 Pilates is a great way to address all of these areas and more.

 ## What you can expect from Wild About Pilates?